BrianLBrinker/Holdings-v2/README.md

 Angular Material components are used: `mat-table` tables for each view, including the `mat-paginator`, and the tabbed container to conditionally display either of the two results set tables.
 Additional Material components are used for a loading indicator, and a text form/input for filtering the table contents.

-The Angular Material table used was configured to use supported sorting for all columns and pagination.
+The Angular Material table used was configured to use supported sorting for all columns, and pagination.
 Filtering is not inherently supported by the Material table, however implementation of a filter on the `datasource` was not difficult.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1.